On Hypersurfaces of $\mathbb{H}^2\times\mathbb{H}^2$: Introduction

-As regards the isoparametric hypersurfaces, in addition to the previous definition, there is an equivalent characterization.
+As regards isoparametric hypersurfaces, in addition to the previous definition, there is another equivalent characterization.
 A hypersurface of a Riemannian manifold is isoparametric if and only if its locally defined parallel hypersurfaces have constant mean curvature.
-By working out the mean curvature of parallel hypersurface, and combining the above property of isoparametric hypersurfaces, we see that isoparametric hypersurfaces in $\mathbb{H}^{2} \times \mathbb{H}^{2}$ must have constant principal curvatures and constant product angle function.
-So by Theorem \ref{thm:1.1} we obtain the following main result:
+Based on this equivalence, we prove that isoparametric hypersurfaces in $\mathbb{H}^{2} \times \mathbb{H}^{2}$ must have constant principal curvatures and constant product angle function.
+Thus, according to Theorem \ref{thm:1.1}, we obtain the following classification result: